-APPENDIX B: FIRE CONTROL SYSTEM DESIGN GUIDELINES
+APPENDIX C: FIRE CONTROL SYSTEM DESIGN GUIDELINES

-B.1.
-INTRODUCTION
+C.1.
+Introduction

-The following white paper is written to illustrate safe fire control system design best practices and philosophy to student teams participating in the IREC.
+The following section illustrates safe fire control system design best practices and philosophy to student teams participating in rocketry events.
 When it comes to firing (launch) systems for large amateur rockets, safety is paramount.
 This is a concept that everyone agrees with, but it is apparent that few truly appreciate what constitutes a "safe" firing system.
 Whether they have ever seen it codified or not, most rocketeers understand the basics: